noe2019/Telecom-Churn-Analysis-And-Prediction/README.md

+Here’s the updated README with specific insights derived from the attached images included in the "Insights and Recommendations" section:

+---

 # Telecom Customer Churn Analysis and Prediction
----

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Data Overview](#data-overview)